Chart Color Schemes

 Burpengary - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Burpengary - East's population was around 8,969 as of Aug 2025.
-This reflected an increase of 2,311 people (34.7%) since the 2021 Census, which reported a population of 6,658 people.
-The change was inferred from the estimated resident population of 8,721 from the ABS as of June 2024 and an additional 604 validated new addresses since the Census date.
-This level of population equated to a density ratio of 329 persons per square kilometer, providing significant space per person and potential room for further development.
-Burpengary - East's growth of 34.7% since the 2021 census exceeded both the national average (8.6%) and the state average.
-Population growth was primarily driven by interstate migration, contributing approximately 86.6% of overall population gains during recent periods.
+Burpengary - East's population is approximately 8,981 as of November 2025.
+This figure represents a rise of 2,323 individuals, marking a 34.9% increase since the 2021 Census which reported a population of 6,658.
+The change is inferred from the estimated resident population of 8,721 in June 2024 and an additional 608 validated new addresses since the Census date.
+This results in a population density ratio of 330 persons per square kilometer.
+Burpengary - East's growth rate exceeded both national (8.9%) and state averages, indicating its status as a region leader in terms of population growth.
+Interstate migration contributed approximately 86.6% to the overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-These state projections did not provide age category splits; hence proportional growth weightings were applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, Burpengary - East is predicted to experience exceptional growth, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
-The area is expected to grow by 8,650 persons to 2041 based on the latest population numbers, recording a gain of 93.7% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Future demographic trends predict exceptional growth for Burpengary - East, with an expected increase of 8,650 persons by 2041 based on the latest annual ERP population numbers, reflecting a total gain of 93.4% over the 17-year period.

 Frequently Asked Questions - Population